jump to content

-- Delivery time within Germany 2-5 working days
+• Delivery time within the country 2-5 working days

 Designer: max bill & hans gugelot 1954/1962

-The Ulm Stool is a versatile piece of furniture made of untreated spruce wood that can be used as a seat, table, tray, or storage unit.
-Designed in 1954 by Max Bill and Hans Gugelot for the Ulm School of Design, it impresses with its sturdy finger joints and beechwood stabilizers.
+The Ulm stool is a versatile piece of furniture made from untreated spruce wood, which can be used as a seat, table, tray, or storage.
+Designed in 1954 by Max Bill and Hans Gugelot for the HfG Ulm, it impresses with its stable finger jointing and beech wood stabilizers.
 Originally, it helped students transport books.
-In 1962, it was further developed into the drawer stool.
+In 1962, the development of the drawer stool followed.

 natural spruce wood, HxWxD 43.5 x 39 x 29.25 cm